toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 The styling system supports standard CSS pseudo-classes.
 Pseudo-classes target elements in specific states, such as `:hover`, `:focus`, `:checked`, or `:disabled`.

 ::: info
-For a complete list of available pseudo-classes, see the [MDN documentation on pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).
+For a complete list of pseudo-classes, see the [MDN documentation on pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).
 :::

 ### Pseudo-elements